mvolkmann/blog/src/swift-ui.md

   - used to navigate to top-level app sections (groups of related pages)
   - appears at bottom of screen
-  - SwiftUI creates this with TODO
+  - SwiftUI creates this with `TabView`
-    GRONK

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/bars/toolbars/",